-The application provides a Table Position value for the scans prescribed in the Adjust (see Adjust Step Finalize the Cannula Position Pg.
-156) and Re-Adjust (see Re-Adjust Step Managing a Device Re-Insertion Pg.
-181) steps to ensure that the targeting cannula scans are moved as close as possible to the scanner iso-center to reduce the likelihood of geometric distortion.
+The application provides a Table Position value for the scans prescribed in the Adjust (see Adjust Step Finalize the Cannula Position in an MRI Workflow Pg.
+170) and Re-Adjust (see Re-Adjust Step Managing a Device Re-Insertion (MRI Workflow Only) Pg.
+206) steps to ensure that the targeting cannula scans are moved as close as possible to the scanner iso-center to reduce the likelihood of geometric distortion.